NATIONAL FRAUD INITIATIVE

 County Durham and Darlington Fire and Rescue Service is required by law to protect the public funds it administers.
 It may share information provided to it with other bodies responsible for auditing or administering public funds in order to prevent and detect fraud.

-The National Fraud Initiative (NFI) is now the responsibility of The Cabinet Office following the closure of the Audit Commission.
-It is a data matching exercise that runs every two years and is designed to help participating bodies identify possible cases of fraud and detect and correct any consequential under or overpayments from the public purse.
+The National Fraud Initiative (NFI) is the Audit Commission’s data matching exercise that runs every two years and is designed to help participating bodies identify possible cases of fraud and detect and correct any consequential under or overpayments from the public purse.

 Data matching involves comparing computer records held by one body against other computer records held by the same or another body.
 This is usually personal information.
 Computerised data matching allows potentially fraudulent claims and payments to be identified.
 Where a match is found it indicates that there is an inconsistency which requires further investigation.